tomfinney/website/src/markdown/projects/02_movie_searcher.md

 Originally, it was hosted on [Heroku](https://www.heroku.com/) and it had the most janky hosting set up.
 I wasn't familiar with deploying JS only apps.

 My solution was to build the entire project locally, add that to my master branch and push that to straight to Heroku.
 Then, my production start script just calls [serve](https://www.npmjs.com/package/serve) which was configured to point to my dist folder.
-It's a pretty cool set up apart from that fact the dist folder was committed and I didn't create a proper build script.
+It's a pretty cool set up apart from the fact the dist folder was committed and I didn't create a proper build script.

 Now, it's hosted on [Zeit](https://zeit.co/) and is easily deployed with [Now](https://zeit.co/now).